5. Teaching Prepositions of Place : The Dead Fish Mystery

 An ESL student describes their room

-As I work through the lesson, rather than just having the students watch me sketch out my living room passively, I involve them in building target sentences to describe each item in my room as much as possible.
-This is done through my outstanding drawing skills (cough!) or telling the students an interesting back story.
-I am constantly asking them questions and rephrasing new questions.
-The students already know some nouns, adjectives, and prepositions to use, so I am working with them to combine all parts of the sentence.
+👨🏫As I work through the lesson, rather than just having the students watch me sketch out my living room passively, I involve them in building target sentences to describe each item in my room.
+This is achieved through my outstanding drawing skills (cough!) or by telling the students an interesting backstory.
+I am constantly asking them questions and having them help me build a description of my room.
+The students already know some nouns, adjectives, and prepositions to use, so I am working with them to combine all parts of the sentences.

-(Note: For ease of readability in this lesson plan, the teacher’s voice will be in this color, and the students’ desired responses (hopefully!) will be in this color.)
+👨🏫Note: For ease of readability in this lesson plan, the teacher’s voice will be in this color, and the students’ responses (hopefully!) will be in this color.

-1) To start the lesson, the teacher explains that they will sketch out and describe their living room as it looked this morning.
+1) To start the lesson, the teacher explains that they will sketch out their living room as it looked this morning.

 -The teacher draws out a square room plan on the board and writes, ‘This is my living room’

--Next, the teacher indicates the door, window, and the room’s four corners.
+Next, the teacher indicates the door, window, and the four corners of the room.

-2) Now the teacher begins to fill in the room plan.
+2) The teacher then begins to fill in the room plan with objects.
 First, they draw a big circle in the center of the room and ask the students:

 -The teacher elicits two adjectives from the students to help describe the rug.